Guide to the individual coverage HRA (ICHRA)

 Who can participate in an ICHRA?

 To participate in the ICHRA, employees must have coverage through an individual health insurance policy.
-Eligible policies include qualifying on-exchange or off-exchange coverage, Medicare Parts A and B, or Medicare Part C.
+Eligible policies include qualifying on-exchange or off-exchange coverage and Medicare coverage.
+Employees with Medicare need Medicare Parts A and B together, or Medicare Part C.

 Employees’ family members are also eligible to participate in the ICHRA provided they meet the same qualifications and the employer chooses to extend eligibility to spouses and dependents.
 If the employee or a participating family member ever loses individual plan coverage, they can no longer receive reimbursements.